 Geology and Brine Production

-The Leduc Aquifer is an expansive ancient reef complex with excellent rock properties, occurring over 2km in the subsurface in the Clearwater area.
+The Leduc Aquifer is an expansive ancient reef complex with excellent rock properties, occurring over 2km below ground level in the Clearwater Project area.
 Over 7,000 wells have been drilled in E3's broader project area over a 70-year oil and gas development period.
 Historical data from these wells, supported by E3’s recent sampling campaigns, were used to characterize and model the geology within the resource boundary, as shown in the following schematic.

 Schematic representation highlighting the relationships of the geology, structure, and hydrocarbon pools.
 (PEA Figure 7.4)